Supplier Diversity Program

 Why is supplier diversity important?

 Cigna believes the success of minority- and women-owned businesses and other under-represented suppliers adds to our success and to that of the communities we serve.
-Minority- and women-owned businesses are often in neighborhoods that benefit greatly from the commerce and employment opportunities the businesses provide.
+Minority- and women-owned and other diverse businesses are often in neighborhoods that benefit greatly from the commerce and employment opportunities the businesses provide.
 By partnering with these suppliers, we can foster the growth of these businesses while ensuring the long-term growth of Cigna.
 They can provide the best combination of total cost, quality and service, which ultimately provides a healthy competition and level playing field for all potential and existing suppliers.

 A strong commitment to supplier diversity